 |

-The Bedfordshire Clanger (1986) This local delicacy is
+The Bedfordshire Clanger (1986) This

-be exercised when meeting the join between the two courses!
-In recent years, Gunns bakery of Biggleswade and
+would have to be exercised when meeting the join between the two courses!
+In

-Sandy have produced a take-away snack version of the clanger with pork and
+and Sandy have produced a take-away snack version of the clanger with pork

-apple and this culinary delicacy was celebrated in a television programme
+and apple and this culinary delicacy was celebrated in a television programme

-endangered regional foods.
-This song features in a Life & Times school
+is one of our country’s most endangered regional foods.
+This song features in

-show as an item about regional recipes and hopefully it will bring it to the
+a Life & Times school show as an item about regional recipes and

-attention of the new generation of children so that their curiosity may be
+hopefully it will bring it to the attention of the new generation of children

-aroused enough to see a revival in its fortunes.
-This song is also now used
+so that their curiosity may be aroused enough to see a revival in its

-Dunstable, Beds.
+Bedfordshire Clanger’ by Five Feet Films of Dunstable, Beds.
 See www.thebedfordshireclanger.co.uk |

 |